rcos/CSCI-4470-OpenSource/Modules/Databases/Lab-Databases.md

 >>> mongoexport --host=127.0.0.1 --db mongo_db_lab --collection definitions --out definitions.json
 ```

-Your lab report should contain the results of finding both the record you entered and the record you changed.
+**Your lab report should contain the results of finding both the record you entered, the record you changed, and a `git diff` of your new definitions file.**

 ## Checkpoint 4: Driving Queries